San Antonio Regional Emerging Technology Summit 2026 Banner

 Bits and Bytes

-In this presentation we’ll learn all about Smart SA and why the innovation in this smart cities initiative is quickly becoming the benchmark for other cities across the country.
+In this presentation we’ll learn all about Smart SA and why the innovation in this regional initiative is quickly becoming the benchmark for other regions across the country.

 Geoffrey Urbach, Product and Partnerships Lead, Emerging Technology, City of San Antonio